drbobbeaty/pocket/README.md

 ```
 doc/uniform.clj
 ```
-and load.
+and hit return.
 This will show you the uniform distribution under test.

 ![The G-REPL page for Uniform](https://bitbucket.org/applieddl/pocket/raw/master/doc/img/grepl-uniform.png)